lachlanchen/IdeasGlass/IdeaGlass/firmware/ideasglass_arduino/README.md

 Update `kServerHost`, `kServerPort`, and `kDeviceId` if you expose the backend on a different hostname/port.
 Photos are sent every ~30 seconds by default.

 > **Camera note:** In Arduino IDE ensure `Tools → PSRAM → Enabled` before flashing the XIAO ESP32S3 Sense.
-The sketch automatically falls back to a smaller frame size (QQVGA) if PSRAM is exhausted.
+The sketch automatically falls back to a smaller frame size (QQVGA) if PSRAM is exhausted, and `set_vflip`/`set_hmirror` keep the photo orientation correct without backend processing.

 ## BLE profile